George Thorogood and the Destroyers (album): Songs

+Side one

 "You Got To Lose" was written by Earl Hooker, while "Madison Blues" and "Can't Stop Lovin'", were written by Elmore James.
+"Madison Blues" was the first song the Destroyers had played together as a band, and quickly become a concert staple.
 The song is titled "One Bourbon, One Scotch, One Beer", but is a medley of that song preceded by "House Rent Boogie", also called "John L's House Rent Boogie".
 The songwriter is credited as John Lee Hooker, who was indeed the author of "House Rent Boogie".
 John Lee Hooker's version of the "One Bourbon" half of the medley was used by Thorogood and Rudy Toombs, the writer of the original "One Bourbon" was not credited on the album.
 "Kind Hearted Woman", written by Robert Johnson, is a country-blues ballad with acoustic guitar and mournful vocals.

+Side two

 Side two opens with "Ride On Josephine", written by Ellas McDaniel, better known as Bo Diddley.
-"Homesick Blues" is one of the two originals, written by Thorogood.
+"Homesick Boy" is one of the two originals, written by Thorogood.
 "John Hardy" is a traditional song, based on the real-life killing of a man named Thomas Drews, after he got into an argument with a man named John Hardy.
 "I'll Change My Style" is a ballad written by William Parker and Manuel Villa.
 The album's closer is "Delaware Slide," the second original by Thorogood.

 Release

 Rounder Records released George Thorogood and the Destroyers on August 16, 1977.
-The album sold more than 40,000 copies by 1978, and was certified gold by the Recording Industry Association of America (RIAA) on January 6, 1992.
+The album had been shelved for either six, or eighteen months, because the album had no cover.
 "Can't Stop Lovin'" was released as a single, with "Homesick Boy" as its B-Side.
+"Madison Blues" was released as a single in 1978.

+Rounder Records expected the album to sell just 5,000 copies, with an initial order of just 750 copies, but the album ended up selling between 40,000 and 60,000 copies by 1978, and by 1980, the album sold more than 300,000 copies.
+As of 1992, the album has sold more than 500,000 copies in the United States.